 - Sustainable development of Guam's tangible and intangible heritage. - Continuous improvement of visitor experiences. - Active engagement to maintain and strengthen relationships with the various island communities, thereby ensuring a sense of place, community ownership and pride. - Diversification and expansion of the Guam Museum funding resources. - The concept for the new Guam Museum or GCEF is centered on a "living museum" approach: "Museums of tomorrow must partner with the community at large to address issues of culture, traditions, and social issues that affect the island population.
-Educational outreach and humanities outreach are very important segments of what museums espouse today." - That Guam's civilian-military relationship be enhanced with worthwhile orientation programs for military personnel and their dependents to enhance a mutual sense of belonging: history of Guam, understanding and respecting the Chamorro culture, traditions, language and values, mutual respect and understanding of cultural diversity.
-Being a part of the Guamanian community. - Construction of a repository to store hundreds of thousands of cultural and historical materials for Guam Museum, which is funded through a grant from the U.S. Department of Housing and Urban Development for \$12.5 million.
+Educational outreach and humanities outreach are very important segments of what museums espouse today." - That Guam's civilian-military relationship be enhanced with worthwhile orientation programs for military personnel and their dependents for a mutual sense of belonging: history of Guam, understanding and respecting the Chamorro culture and traditions.
+Language and values, along with mutual respect and understanding of cultural diversity creates a sense of place for all Guamanians.